ridhirebuts/ridhirebuts.github.io/_posts/2020-07-11-MyExperienceInKashmir.md

-As my father checked in, we were given Kahwa – the traditional Kashmiri green tea.
+As my father checked in, we were given Kehwa – the traditional Kashmiri green tea.
 It hit me different because I hadn’t really processed the fact that I was in Kashmir.
-The idea of being in my own homeland seemed so foreign to me, I couldn’t believe I was having Kahwa in any place apart from my house.
+The idea of being in my own homeland seemed so foreign to me, I couldn’t believe I was having Kehwa in any place apart from my house.
 So naturally I was excited, and I ended up spilling some of it.